Meet Our Florist Muse: Billie Flower Co.

 Each feature is an editorial-inspired exploration, blending insightful interviews with stunning visuals by photographer Kate Watkinson, offering a glimpse into the inspirations and lives behind the art.
 From the personal significance imbued in every piece to the overarching meaning of their brands, Muse aims to illuminate the diverse ways these creators weave their experiences, dreams, and challenges into a compelling narrative.
 Thank you for joining us as we unveil the stories of women who transform their vision into reality, inspiring us to find our own muse within.

-Explore Janna’s work on her website (currently being updated!), instagram and pinterest
+Explore Janna’s work on her website (currently being updated!), instagram and pinterest.

-Kate Watkinson for Slow Dance Studio.
+All photos by Kate Watkinson for Slow Dance Studio.